Luis-Olivero/e_commerce_furniture_analysis/README.md

-# E Commerce Rurniture Analysis
+# E Commerce Furniture Analysis

 # Project Overview
 This project analyzes sales data from an e-commerce platform focusing on furniture products.
 The goal is to gain insights into sales performance, customer behavior, and product trends to inform business strategies.